ALM-Rangers/File-Owner-Extension/README.md

 ![](https://almrangers.visualstudio.com/DefaultCollection/_apis/public/build/definitions/7f3cfb9a-d1cb-4e66-9d36-1af87b906fe9/102/badge)

+> **NOTICE** - We have deprecated this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com).
+The extension will continue to serve as an open source solution and sample extension on GitHub.

 This extension allows users to quickly and easily determine ownership of a file.
 Given a file, this extension returns the following:

 - Name of file